jaeyonggy/Portfolio/README.md

 [GitHub](https://github.com/jaeyonggy)
 [LinkedIn](https://www.linkedin.com/in/jaeyonglee5)
-Email: jaeyonggy@cau.ac.kr

 ## About Me

-I want to be a data scientist that makes your life comfortable.
+**I want to be a data scientist that makes your life comfortable!**
 <br/>